 Jeremiah 4:24 “I beheld the mountains, and, lo, they trembled, and all the hills moved lightly.”

-He proceeds in his figurative elegancies: Behold how the mountains of Judea tremble! a like expression (Psalm 18:7-8; Isa.
-5:25).
+He proceeds in his figurative elegancies: Behold how the mountains of Judea tremble!
+For a similar expression, see Psalm 18:7-8; Isa.
+5:25.
 As if the very senseless creatures were astonished at the greatness of God’s anger; and he mentions these as being the most stable part of the earth, yet shake before him.